ngrok/ngrok-docs/docs/guides/device-gateway/arm64.md

 ## Step 4: Add a Traffic Policy to restrict IPs

 Now that you have SSH tunneling and service ingress handled via ngrok, you may also want to protect those services from unknown and untrusted users.
-You'll use the Traffic Policy module, which works with both [TCP](/docs/tcp/traffic-policy/index.mdx) and [HTTP](/docs/http/traffic-policy/index.mdx) tunnels, along with the [Restrict IPs](/docs/http/traffic-policy/actions/restrict-ips.mdx) action.
+You'll use the Traffic Policy module and the Restrict IPs action, which works with both [HTTPS](/docs/http/traffic-policy/actions/restrict-ips.mdx) and [TCP](/docs/tcp/traffic-policy/actions/restrict-ips.mdx) tunnels.

 1. Create a new file on your ARM64 device, where you create ngrok tunnels, named `policy.yml`.